Potential to reduce the need for repeat surgeries

 In approximately 30% of cancer surgeries, pathology confirms that the tumor was not extracted with clean margins.
 This means that cancer cells were left behind and the patient may need to undergo a second surgery.
 Lumicell aims to change this by helping surgeons see and and remove all cancer cells during the initial surgery, thereby decreasing the need for repeat surgeries, improving surgical outcomes, and reducing healthcare costs.

-Lumicell illuminates cancer and other diseased tissues at the molecular level, enabling physicians to take action in real-time during surgeries to improve patient outcomes.
+Lumicell is being developed to help illuminate cancer at the molecular level, enabling physicians to take action in real-time during surgeries to improve patient outcomes.

-The company’s lead product, the Lumicell Margin Assessment System (MAS), is in late-stage development for breast cancer surgery.
-It features an investigational optical agent and a handheld device that enable cancer surgeons to see and remove cancer cells in real-time during operations.
-The Lumicell MAS was designed and developed by MIT engineers in partnership with leading breast cancer surgeons to fit seamlessly within the existing surgical workflow.
-The Lumicell MAS is also under investigation for colorectal cancer, Barrett’s esophagus and brain metastases.
+The company’s lead product, the Lumicell System, is in late-stage development for breast cancer surgery, and is also under investigation for ovarian, prostate, brain, colorectal, esophageal, and pancreatic cancers.
+It features an investigational onco-fluorescent agent and a handheld device that is being developed to help cancer surgeons to see and remove cancer cells in real-time during operations.